Group Purchases

 Search for a Company to begin a Claim

 However, there are some instances where you may not have section 75 protection.
 This could be if you have paid for a group holiday in full with your credit card and those who are attending pay you back their portion and the holiday firm goes into administration.
-If this were to happen then section 75 protection becomes confused as there is an argument over which members of the group are part of the credit card contract.
+If this were to happen then section 75 protection becomes Baffled as there is an argument over which members of the group are part of the credit card contract.

 The Financial Ombudsman Service states that there is a chance you will not be covered under section 75 full the full amount and will only be entitled to your portion of the payment.
 This makes it easier if the holiday was for partners for children but makes things complicated if you were paying for a holiday with friends.

 However, according to Trading Standards, the payee is entitled to compensation for the full amount for the group purchases from their credit card company, so this is where the confusion lies.
-If this is a situation which you are and you are not getting reimbursed the full cost of your credit card payment, then you should take your complaint to the Financial Ombudsman Service to see if they agree to your complaint.
+If this is a situation which you are and you are not getting Compensated the full cost of your credit card payment, then you should take your complaint to the Financial Ombudsman Service to see if they agree to your complaint.

 What does Section 75 cover?